 Suction-assisted liposuction (SAL) evolved from subcutaneous lipectomy techniques that were originally performed using uterine curettes.
 Schrudde and others found these early techniques to be successful in removing subcutaneous fat, but the high rates of hematoma and lymphatic collections in the resulting dead space lead to a flurry of innovations.
 Fischer, Kesselring, and Teimourian each developed modifications of suction cannula.
 In 1978, Illouz described the tunneling lipoplasty technique that has become the current standard from which all further advancements in suction-assisted liposuction have developed.

 The negative pressure in suction-assisted liposuction is typically generated from an external mechanical aspirator.
 Optimal aspiration rates are generally reached at 1 atmosphere of negative pressure (29 inches or 74 cm of mercury) but lower levels are typically preferred when performing liposuction of more delicate regions.
 For subtle contouring and in areas around the head and neck, manual suction may be performed with the use of a 60 mL syringe.
-A locking device offers the surgeon complete control of the strength of negative pull through ...
+A locking device offers the surgeon complete control of the strength ...